Monty/IMDb_xref/README.md

         -h      Print this message.
         -a      All -- Only print 'All names' section.
         -f      File -- Query a specific file rather than "Credits-Person*csv".
-        -s      Summarize -- Only print 'Duplicated names' section.
-        -i      Print info about any files that are searched.
+        -m      Multiples -- Only print names that appear multiple times -i      Print info about any files that are searched.
+        -n      No loop - don't offer to do another search upon exit

     EXAMPLES:
         ./xrefCast.sh "Olivia Colman"
         ./xrefCast.sh "Queen Elizabeth II" "Princess Diana"
         ./xrefCast.sh "The Crown"
-        ./xrefCast.sh -s "The Night Manager" "The Crown" "The Durrells in Corfu" ./xrefCast.sh -af Clooney.csv "Brad Pitt"
+        ./xrefCast.sh -m "The Night Manager" "The Crown" "The Durrells in Corfu" ./xrefCast.sh -mn "Elizabeth Debicki"
+        ./xrefCast.sh -af Clooney.csv "Brad Pitt"
 </details>